Getting Started

 alice@ubuntu2404:~/DetectMateService$

 Wait a couple of minutes until parser and detector containers are up and running.
-You can check by executing sudo docker compose logs parser or sudo docker compose logs detector.
+You can check by executing sudo docker compose logs parser, sudo docker compose logs detector or sudo docker compose logs detector-rule.
 When the containers are ready, the output of the component will show Uvicorn running on or any HTTP-requests for the /metrics endpoint:

 parser-1 | [2026-03-18 15:21:45,017] INFO detectmatelibrary.parsers.json_parser.MatcherParser.b7ce95e085705d4d87b71db2d1392f08: setup_io: ready to process messages